Loek21/Protein-Pow-d-er/README.md

 This algorithm is built on the random algorithm, but has an extra heuristic built in.
 The moves chosen are still random, but freedom of movement is limited in the sense that there are borders which the protein string cannot pass; it is confined within a box.
 This extra heuristic results in better stabilities compared with the random algorithm, but they are still random in nature and therefore suboptimal when compared to the results of our other algorithms.

 ### Greedy
 This is an incomplete, constructive algorithm that randomly chooses a move from a selected moveset that would result in the highest stability based on the next move.
 In essence, like random, each next protein element is attached to the previous protein element.
-However, before placing the next protein, the algorithm 'looks 1 possibility ahead' and randomly chooses a move that results in the highest
+However, before placing the next protein, the algorithm 'looks 1 possibility ahead' and creates a moveset that would result in the highest temporary stability.
+It then chooses a move randomly from that moveset.
+Like random, if no locations are open the algorithm will terminate.
+In short this algorithm is similar to random but with a greedy look-ahead element.

 ### Breadth First with Beam Search
 This is an incomplete, constructive algorithm based on Breadth First Search (BFS).
 The plain version of BFS will often carry too many permutations for it to be a viable option in tackling the preceding problem.
 To solve this a Beam Search was added.
 The algorithm will only save the permutations with the best stability.
 With this alone the algorithm is able to run but will still take up to several hours to complete one calculation.
 The main reason for this are the substrings with consecutive P elements (P's do not contribute to an improved stability) and therefore the Beam Search no longer prunes any permutations within these substrings.
 To overcome this a random feature was added with a decreasing acceptance probability based on the number of consecutive P's.
 Now each calculation can be completed within several minutes (for protein strings up to a length of 60).
 Produced results are in line with the best known results found in literature.